dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 - Requirements.txt: Containing the project dependencies
 Note: Environment variable values are not exposed in the source code, they are stored locally in env.py that is not checked in(and listed in .gitignore, and on Heroku in app settings

+Physical database model

+This model contains all fields stored in the database collections with their data type and mimics the structure of what is actually stored in the Postgres database

 <!-- ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 Welcome USER_NAME,